dwellir-public/polkadot-operator/README.md

     juju config polkadot mnemonic-secret-id="secret:ctr90nhaeavjam32tflg"

-Run the action to make this node start validating:
+Run the action to make this node start validating (where 'address' is only needed if the secret is a proxy account):
-NOTE: if the secret contains the mnemonic of the actual validator account, and not a proxy account, the address parameter is not needed.

     juju run polkadot/0 start-validating address=<validator-address>